 Teaching and facilitating for fifteen years led to continuing his work at Everdale developing and facilitating the Farmers Growing Farmers Program and business planning course.
 Currently Harris is launching a business planning training and consulting business offering a simple and comprehensive approach to farm planning.
 To continue building his skills Harris volunteers and works on farms nearby.
 Harris brings a creative approach centered on the participants needs in developing their farm dream.

 After devoting 10 years of her life to the field of community development and social work, Angie made a shift in the direction of agriculture.
 Completing a full-season internship on a farm near Orangeville did the opposite of getting the farming bug out of her system and she started up her own vegetable CSA just outside of Waterloo.
 Angie is passionate about growing food and dreaming up ways to use her farm as a community development tool.
-Heading into her 4th season with Fertile Ground , Angie is excited about what the future holds, although she’s never quite certain how it will emerge!
+Each season with Fertile Ground , Angie is excited about what the future holds, although she’s never quite certain how it will emerge!

-Tarrah Young runs Green Being Farm in Neustadt, ON with her husband Nathan Carey.
+Tarrah Young runs Green Being Farm in Neustadt, with her husband Nathan Carey.
 The farm is devoted to embodying organic and humane principles while remaining economically viable.
 Green Being Farm offers a winter CSA, and produces and direct markets pastured pork, poultry,eggs, and grass-fed lamb.
 Tarrah holds a degree in Environmental Biology from the University of Guelph, and acts as an instructor for both FarmStart and Georgian College, where she teaches both aspiring and existing farmers.
 She also runs seminars for consumers designed to help them understand better understand farming and food systems.